 I asked them to write a thorough breakdown of all of their different types of microphones in all price ranges so that you can select your next mic for YouTube or live teaching with confidence.

 NOTE: This article is NOT a paid sponsorship.
 I just really like their products.
-But they are generously offering to give away one of their products to one of YOU.
-Jump ahead to enter the contest here:

 Choosing the Right Microphone for your Remote Fitness Classes